vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

     * Transfer 20000 USDC to `ETHUSDT | market creation | USDC`

 #### Expectation
-At the end of the epoch 2 and at the end of epoch 3 no payout has been made for the market ETHUSDT and the reward account balances should remain unchanged.
+At the end of the epoch 3 a payout is made for the market ETHUSDT to the creator.

 ### Distributing market creation rewards - multiple asset rewards (<a name="0056-REWA-043" href="#0056-REWA-043">0056-REWA-043</a>)